 Depending on the solution taken forward, this modification will also have implications for the STC in respect of the Power Stations Transmission Licensees will have to consider, the BSC in terms of volume of participants in the BM and consequential related aspects for the CUSC.

 What is the issue?

-The Grid Code does not currently apply a consistency of access arrangements across GB and, as such, does not assist the creation of a pan-GB market for power generating module (PGM) technology, by increasing the commonality of PGM requirements.
+The Grid Code does not currently apply consistent access arrangements across GB and, as such, does not assist the creation of a pan-GB market for power generating module (PGM) technology, by increasing the commonality of PGM requirements.

-The additional requirements that currently apply to the same generator seeking to connect a ‘Power Station within the single GB synchronous area are contrary to the aim and purpose of the European Network Codes1 in respect of Power Generating Modules (Type A, B, C or D) and will continue to lead to consequences that do not benefit the consumer or enhance the efficient and effective operation of the System.
-For example, the current baseline arrangements appear to lead to the consequence of deliberate under-sizing of generators to fit below an arbitrary MW threshold which varies depending on where in GB the plant is located, leading to a loss of economy of scale and particularly for renewable generation, a reduced ability to efficiently exploit the available energy resource, which ultimately is reflected in a higher cost of production and a greater cost to end consumers.
+The requirements that currently apply to the same generator seeking to connect a Power Station within the GB synchronous area are contrary to the aim and purpose of the European Network Codes1 in respect of Power Generating Modules (Type A, B, C or D) and will continue to lead to consequences that do not benefit the consumer or enhance the efficient and effective operation of the System.
+For example, the current baseline arrangements appear to lead to the consequence of deliberate sizing of generators to fit below an arbitrary MW threshold which varies depending on where in GB the plant is located, leading to a loss of economy of scale and particularly for renewable generation, a reduced ability to efficiently exploit the available energy resource, which ultimately is reflected in a higher cost of production and a greater cost to end consumers.

 Also, it has anecdotally had other potentially perverse outcomes, such as of the dearth of small-scale thermal generation 2being built in recent times in Scotland.
 This, in turn is leading to knock-on effects from lack of synchronous generation on the distribution system (e.g., lower fault level, system inertia).